-Positive train control (PTC): Integrated command, control, communications, and information systems for controlling train movements that improve railroad safety by significantly reducing the probability of collisions between trains, casualties to roadway workers, and damage to equipment.
+Positive train control (PTC): Integrated command, control, communications, and information systems for controlling train movements that improve railroad safety by significantly reducing the probability of collisions between trains, casualties to roadway workers, damage to equipment, and over-speed accidents.

-Practicable: Available and capable of being implemented after taking into consideration cost, existing technology, and logistics in light of the overall project purposes.
+Practicable: Available and capable of being implemented after considering cost, existing technology, and logistics in light of the overall project purposes.